KatyaSenior/Twoitter/README.md

 User Stories
-🐿️ As a user, I am able to sign up for an account and create a user profile 🐿️ As a user, I am able to log in and out of my account 🐿️ As a user, I am able to create posts on my profile timeline 🐿️ As a user, I am able to see all posts by all users on a global timeline Stretch Stories
+🐿️ As a user, I am able to sign up for an account and create a user profile.
+ACHEIVED.
+🐿️ As a user, I am able to log in and out of my account.
+ACHEIVED.
+🐿️ As a user, I am able to create posts on my profile timeline.
+ACHEIVED.
+Stretch Stories
 🐿️ As a user, I am able to see a list of other user's posts and/or profiles on the site 🐿️ As a user, I am able able to visit other user profiles